At WFEL we work hard to ensure that we operate as a socially responsible, ethical and environmentally friendly business.

 The company is committed to the health and safety of all of its employees and contractors, particularly given the scale of its manufacturing operations.
 As a demonstration of this commitment, the company has maintained its registration to OHSAS 18001: 2007 during the year.
 Accident frequency rates are actively monitored and reviewed, with the 2016/17 reportable frequency rate being significantly lower than the national trend reported by the Health and Safety Executive.

 WFEL runs an ISO 9001 approved Quality Management System which covers all aspects of the business from design through manufacture and test.
-The facility is further supported by an on-site United Kingdom Accreditation Service (UKAS) approved laboratory, which supports welder and weld process approval, surface coating testing and material type approvals.
+The facility is further supported by an on-site United Kingdom Accreditation Service approved laboratory (UKAS Accreditation No: 0328) which supports welder, weld process and material type approvals.

 Further certification includes EN3834 for Welding and EN 1090 for CE Marking.